 While open year-round, Bryce Canyon has an off-season too.
 It extends from about mid to late October through the beginning to mid April.
 During this window of time, many of the local hotels, motels, RV parks, cabins, campgrounds, and restaurants close down for the season.
 There’s simply not enough demand during the off-season to support them staying open over the winter.
 On the plus side, you’ll find those who do remain open often have cheap rates and very short lines.

 Is there a particularly good month to visit Bryce Canyon during the off-season?
 No, not really.
-The entirety is about the same if you wish to avoid crowds.
+The entirety of the off-season is about the same if you wish to avoid crowds.
+There really isn’t anything special about the time surrounding Christmas and New Year’s either.
+If there would be such a time where you’d expect the off-season to pick up, it’d be that window.
+However, that’s not the case.
+It’s still the same even keel of tourism traffic.

 During the regular tourist season, I would advise you to avoid 3-day weekends and other local big events if you wish to avoid crowds.
 Events such as balloonfest (June) and the marathon (July) bring in lots of people who often decide to visit Bryce Canyon while in the area.
 Perhaps come during months like March, April, and October when the crowd hasn’t arrived yet or is dying off for the season.